 Mark my words!
 You and your baby will never amount to anything!
 And no one will ever even remember your names!

-Dr Yohahn looked at the elderly woman very curiously.
+Dr. Yohahn looked at the elderly woman very curiously.
 “Listen, Elizabeth.
-I don’t know how in the world this came to be, you pregnant when you are old enough to be someone’s great grandmother yourself.
+I don’t know how in the world this came to be, you being pregnant when you are old enough to be someone’s great-grandmother yourself.
 But let me be straight with you.
 You really should not keep this child.
 With your being so old and carrying a child, there will probably be something wrong with the child.
-A woman your age could not hardly have a healthy child!
+A woman your age could not have a healthy child!
 The child will probably have many problems!
 At your age, who knows, you and the child both could die during labor!
 Be reasonable!
 Make it easy on yourself and the baby and just get rid of it.
 If the child does survive childbirth, he will probably have so many problems – he probably won’t even be able to talk!
 His life will never amount to anything.
 He will probably grow up to be a burden on society and nothing else!
 Mark my words.
-I am physician and we understand about these kinds of things!
+I am a physician and we understand about these kinds of things!
 Don’t you think you should do away with the baby?